oliviad118/wd-knowledge-base/cards/2025-01-20-css-transform-2d.md

 The transform property modifies element position, size, and shape without affecting document flow. **translate()** moves elements (better than position for performance), **scale()** resizes from the center point, **rotate()** spins around the transform origin, and **skew()** creates parallelogram distortions.
 Combine multiple transforms in order—sequence matters because each transform applies to the result of previous ones.

 Transform creates a new stacking context and establishes a containing block for fixed/absolute children.
-Use `transform-origin` to change the pivot point.
+Use `transform-origin` to change the pivot point (default is "50% 50%" or center center).
 Hardware acceleration kicks in automatically, making transforms ideal for animations.
 Individual transform properties (translate, rotate, scale) offer better granular control.

 ## Example